Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 z = \zeta + \frac{c^2}{\zeta}
 $$

-**Meaning:** It maps a simple circle in the $\zeta$-plane into a sharp-edged airfoil in the $z$-plane.
+**What it does:** It maps a simple circle in the $\zeta$-plane into a sharp-edged airfoil in the $z$-plane.
 The entire infinite family of airfoil shapes (thickness, camber) is controlled solely by the position of the circle's center.
 One equation, infinite shapes.

 ---